Karen J. Rooney, Ph.D.

 Writing Strategy

-Students with ADD find the writing process
+Students with ADD find the writing process very difficult

-to attend to when writing (divided attention, selective attention,
+to when writing (divided attention, selective attention,

 sequential attention, attention to detail and organization).